-The Board of Directors of Bisalloy is responsible for the corporate governance of the consolidated entity.
-The Board is committed to the development and implementation of best practice corporate governance appropriate to the size of Bisalloy and it business.
+Bisalloy Steels’ Board of Directors is responsible for the corporate governance of the consolidated entity.
+The Board develops and implements best practice corporate governance, appropriate to the size of Bisalloy and its business.
 The Board and management believe that good corporate governance is essential to the performance and sustainability of the Company.

 2. Board of Directors

-The Board has adopted a formal Corporate Governance Code which recognises the respective roles and responsibilities of the Board and management.
-Click here to download a copy of the code.
+The Board has adopted a formal Corporate Governance Code that recognises the respective roles and responsibilities of the Board and management.

 2.1 Role of the Board of Directors

 The Board is responsible for the overall governance of Bisalloy and its strategic direction.
 This includes:

 • setting goals